 We tend to think of brands in terms of corporate enterprise, but so much of branding has to do with building awareness, shifting perceptions, and galvanizing action.
-In our thesis work for SVA’s Masters in Branding program we presented a repositioning of the identity, perception, and action surrounding Feminist activism in culture.
+Our challenge was to use brand thinking to reposition the social issue of Feminism for a post-#metoo era and leverage the resulting strategy to execute a social impact campaign.

 Historical and Cultural Audit